After the regular season ends there are several post season tournaments.

 District All StarsThe All Star Season is separate from the regular season.
 Beyond regular season play, the All Star season offers an opportunity for selected players to gain valuable practice and game experience, facilitates unique skill development opportunities, and provides higher level competition.
 Players are selected to teams based on ability, attitude, sportsmanship, coachability, commitment, and availability for the duration of the tournaments and practices.
 You can read more about the selection process in the SCLL Local Rules.

 All Star teams from SCLL play against All Star teams from other leagues in District 39, such as Capitola-Soquel, Aptos, San Lorenzo Valley and Pajaro Valley.
 Leagues take turns hosting the All Star tournaments.
 An All Star team might play in Santa Cruz or at another league's fields for the duration of the tournament.

 The tournaments for the 9-10, 10-11 and 11-12 year-old age players are sanctioned by Little League International and are referred to as All Star Tournaments and All Star teams.

 The SCLL Board has implemented an age pure philosophy for post season teams.
 Players on a post season team for SCLL will be the higher age in all brackets.
 For example, the 11–12 All Stars will be made up of players who are League Age 12, and the 10-11 All Stars will be made up of players who are League Age 11.
 However, in the rare circumstance when a younger player could make a significant impact on an 'older' team, an exception can be made.

-Practices for All Stars typically start soon after the regular season ends.
-Games typically start in mid to late June and can continue into mid or late July depending on how well a team does.
+Practices for All Stars start soon after the regular season ends.
+Games typically begin in mid to late June and can continue into mid or late July depending on how well a team does.
 If a team keeps winning they will progress to tournaments at the Sectional, State, Regional, and World Series levels (hello Williamsport!).